hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/04c-StructureData.md

 #### Notes for 4.3.1 Classes: definition

 + Classes
+  + JS not real classes
+    + two types of object-oriented languages: classes-based and prototype-based
+    + JS: a prototype-based language
   + singleton objects: objects only occurred once
   + templates w/ same properties and methods
     + ES5: not having such concept but "constructor functions"